PacktPublishing/Node-Cookbook-3rd-Ed/6-Working-with-Web-Frameworks/content.md

 remains in generating dynamic content - it still doesn't usually make sense to use it for static assets in production.

-The order of middleware is significant.
+The order of middleware is significant, because middleware executes in cascading fashion.
 For instance, if we register static file handling middleware before route handling middleware in the case of name collision (where a route could apply to a file or a dynamic route), the file handling middleware will take precedence.
 However, if the route handling middleware is first, the dynamic route takes will serve the request first instead.

 The `app.use` function can accept a string as the first argument, which determines a "mount point" for a piece